antonhornquist/grrr-rb/README.md

 This library requires [serialoscclient-rb](http://github.com/antonhornquist/serialoscclient-rb).

 This code has been developed and tested in Ruby 2.3.3 and JRuby 9.1.6.0. ```Grrr::ScreenGrid``` only works for JRuby.

+## Installation

+Download dependency serialoscclient-rb.
+Place it in a folder adjacent to the grrr-rb folder.
+Add the lib folder of grrr-rb to the Ruby load path.

 ## License